 Link to Resume: (PDF)

-Since 2019, I am the U.S. CMS Software and Computing Operations Program manager providing the software and computing infrastructure for U.S. CMS researchers to maintain physics leadership in CMS.
-Under my leadership, the program’s annual budget increased from 15M U.S. Dollars in 2019 to almost 20M U.S. Dollars in 2024, supporting more than 60 FTE of scientists and technical staff and computing hardware deployed at Fermilab and 7 U.S. university sites.
+From March 2019 to December 2024, I was appointed U.S. CMS Software and Computing Operations Program Manager.
+This program, jointly funded by the National Science Foundation (NSF) and the Department of Energy (DOE), provides the software and computing infrastructure that enables U.S. CMS researchers to maintain leadership in CMS physics.
+Under my leadership, the program’s annual budget grew from 15M U.S. Dollars in 2019 to nearly 20M U.S. Dollars in 2024, supporting more than 60 FTEs, including scientists, technical staff, and computing hardware across Fermilab and seven U.S. university sites.

-Using my extensive knowledge of scientific software and computing infrastructure, I am contributing to the worldwide community efforts to plan for the software and computing infrastructure for the future of science, with emphasis on the High Luminosity LHC (HL-LHC).
-The goal is to provide the means to enable scientific discoveries that are groundbreaking through strategic leadership and vision.
+Leveraging my extensive expertise in scientific software and computing infrastructure, I contribute to global community efforts to shape the future of software and computing for science, with a particular focus on the High-Luminosity LHC (HL-LHC).
+My leadership centers on providing the strategic vision needed to enable groundbreaking scientific discoveries.

-I am recognized nationally and internationally through membership of various committees, being selected to co-lead the Computational Frontier of the Snowmass 2021 process, and asked to be a member of the editorial board of the journal for “Computing and Software for Big Science”.
+I am nationally and internationally recognized for my leadership.
+I was selected to co-lead the Computational Frontier for the Snowmass 2021 process, the U.S. particle physics community planning exercise.
+I also serve on the editorial boards of the journal “Computing and Software for Big Science” and the European Physical Journal (EPJ C).

-I have deep knowledge of planning, developing, maintaining and operating distributed computing infrastructures that provide access to several hundred-thousand computing cores and many hundred of petabytes of disk space.
-I am versed in efficiently storing and retrieving data from permanent storage on tape.
-I am intimately familiar with both HTC and HPC, with scientific grid sites, academic and commercial clouds and the largest supercomputers at High Performance Computing centers in the U.S. and across the world.
-This infrastructure executes scientific software consisting of millions of lines of C++ and python code that is needed to extract physics results.
-I am an expert in object oriented software development, statistical data analysis methods and Monte Carlo simulation techniques as well as various optimization and machine learning techniques.
+I possess deep expertise in planning, developing, maintaining, and operating distributed computing infrastructures that provide access to several hundred thousand computing cores and hundreds of petabytes of disk storage.
+I am proficient in efficiently storing and retrieving data from permanent tape storage.
+I am intimately familiar with both High-Throughput Computing (HTC) and High-Performance Computing (HPC), including scientific grid sites, academic and commercial clouds, as well as the largest supercomputers at HPC centers in the U.S. and worldwide.
+This infrastructure supports scientific software composed of millions of lines of C++ and Python code, essential for extracting physics results.
+I am an expert in object-oriented software development, statistical data analysis methods, Monte Carlo simulation techniques, and various optimization and machine learning approaches.

-The technical aspects of my work are closely connected to physics research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
-My active involvement in HEP science allows me to guide the science community to benefit from the latest computing developments, bridging the worlds of science and scientific computing.
+The technical components of my work are tightly linked to scientific research, enabling the analysis of particle physics detector data and simulations as the foundation for producing physics results.
+My active engagement in High Energy Physics (HEP) research allows me to guide the scientific community in leveraging the latest computing innovations, effectively bridging the domains of science and scientific computing.

-I am a particle physicist at heart and my original motivation in the field came from conducting leading edge research for New Physics Beyond the Standard Model of Particle Physics as well as precision Standard Model measurements.
+I am a particle physicist at heart, originally motivated by conducting leading-edge research into New Physics Beyond the Standard Model, as well as precision measurements within the Standard Model.

-I have multiple years of experience in analyzing high-energy collisions at different particle colliders using a multitude of different techniques.
-I have published many papers in leading journals and am currently a member of the CMS collaboration that is operating one of the 4 detectors at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
-The CMS collaboration spans the whole globe and encompasses more than 3000 physicists from more than 50 countries out of which over 1000 are students.
-In my former studies at the LHC, I have led searches for evidence of physics beyond the Standard Model using top quarks, and contributed to searches for Supersymmetry and Dark Matter.
-One of my most noticeable publications is the Observation of the Higgs Boson in 2012, where my work in scientific computing had significant impact.
+I have many years of experience analyzing high-energy collisions from various particle colliders using a wide range of techniques.
+I have published numerous papers in leading journals and am currently a member of the CMS collaboration operating one of the four detectors at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
+The CMS collaboration is a global endeavor, comprising more than 3000 physicists from over 50 countries, including over 1000 students.

 A.M.
 Sirunyan et al., Search for dark matter produced in association with a Higgs boson decaying to a pair of bottom quarks in protonproton collisions at $\sqrt{s}=13{Te}{V}$, Eur.
 Phys.
 J. C. 79 (2019) 280, doi:10.1140/epjc/s10052-019-6730-7, arXiv:1811.06562 [hep-ex]